Are you planning an amazing Costa Rica itinerary for 10 days in Santa Teresa? Then you’ve come to the right place!

 The park itself is a little dated but the area is nice and it could be fun to sit and watch the skaters perform tricks on the local bandstand.

 If you love museums head over to the National Museum of Costa Rica.
 Visitors will learn about the history of Costa Rica which is really quite fascinating.

 If history is your thing, check out the Jade Museum.
 The building looks like a piece of jade and is home to a collection of pre-Columbian jade artifacts.

 The majority of travelers don’t stay long in the city.
 Rather, they use it as a jumping point or travel directly to their next destination.

 For those travelers interested in the culture and happenings around the capital city or for those staying overnight following a late flight, San Jose Costa Rica hotels vary widely by style, budget, and interest.

-Costa Rican cuisine contain various combinations of meat, rice, beans, plantain, salads, vegetables, cheese and corn tortillas.
+Costa Rican cuisine contains various combinations of meat, rice, beans, plantain, salads, vegetables, cheese, and corn tortillas.

 1. Park Café